gamersclub-competitive/GamersClubMasters2026/README.md

   - South America

 - **VRS Starting Rank:**
-  - Highest-ranked eligible Roster within the applicable VRS subdivision
+  - Highest-ranked eligible Roster within the South America VRS subdivision, excluding any Roster ranked in the Top 12 of the Global Valve Regional Standings at the applicable VRS publication date.

 - **Number of Direct VRS Invites:**
   - 4 Rosters